Muslim Wedding in Karnataka: Nikah Traditions in Bangalore

 ₹5,00,000 – ₹15,00,000Looking for Venues in Bangalore?

-Choosing the right caterer is paramount for a Muslim wedding.
+Choosing the right caterer is paramount for a Muslim wedding — the biryani is the dish by which guests will judge the entire celebration.
 The biryani must be exceptional — it is the dish by which guests will judge the entire celebration.
 Bangalore has a thriving ecosystem of Muslim caterers who specialise in Deccani cuisine, many of them based in the Shivajinagar-Frazer Town belt.
 Book a tasting well in advance, and specify the exact biryani style you prefer (Hyderabadi dum, Deccani, or Malabar — each has a distinct character).

-For a Walima serving 300-500 guests with a full Deccani spread (biryani, kebabs, korma, breads, desserts), budget approximately:
+For a Walima serving 300-500 guests with a full Deccani spread (biryani, kebabs, korma, breads, desserts), budget approximately (see our wedding catering cost guide for a broader comparison across cuisine types):

+A Muslim wedding in Bangalore ranges from ₹3 lakhs for a budget celebration to ₹50 lakhs for a premium five-star experience.
 India's wedding industry is valued at ₹10.79 lakh crore, with 4.6 million weddings during peak season driving intense competition for venues and caterers.
+Couples should also be aware that marriage registration in Karnataka is available through the Kavivaha Mitra portal — while Muslim marriages are governed by personal law, registration provides additional legal documentation.
 A Muslim wedding in Bangalore — inclusive of the Mehndi night, Nikah ceremony, Walima, photography, and decor — typically falls within these ranges:

 - Budget-conscious (community hall, 200-400 guests): ₹3,00,000 – ₹8,00,000